DavidRay5157/Django_PgcpAI_Feb26/README.md

 register your paths of app in main app urls.

+add your app 'calc' in settings file -> installed apps = 'calc',

 enable jinja plugin for dtl

 for travel templete:- copy the index in template folder